Imagine a world without search engines.

 Which brings me to my real point here.
 Outside of purely technical issues due to legacy website problems, SEO is not separate from content marketing.
 It’s an integrated aspect of content marketing.

-- Our patented keyword research, content analysis, and optimization tools
+- Keyword research, content analysis, and optimization tools

 - Advanced schema control